highchair/artinruins-com/_property/fuller-iron-works-1893.md

 ### History

-Anecdotally, one of the first steel-framed buildings in RI and almost certainly the first steel-framed and glass curtain-walled structure in the state.
+Anecdotally, this was one of the first steel-framed buildings in RI and almost certainly the first steel-framed and glass curtain-walled structure in the state.
 It was built by the **Berlin Iron Bridge Company** in 1893 as an extension of the older iron works at 25 (now 39) Pike Street.
 Steel framing was being adopted in numerous places at the time – most notably Chicago — so it’s not as though this building was setting the national trend, but it was part of the initial wave on the East Coast.

 ***